 Lay one pasta sheet on a clean surface.
 Lightly place a teaspoon of the filling in mounds at intervals along the centre.
 You will have 7 mounds per sheet.
 Ensure that a gap of 4cm is maintained between each mound.

 Take a second sheet and drape it loosely over, pressing around the mounds of filling with the back of your thumbs to seal.
 Ensure there are no air bubbles and that the two layers of pasta are compressed into a thin layer (1mm).

-Lift the cling film and using the sharp side of the cutter, cut out the raviolis.
+Lift the cling film and, using the sharp side of the cutter, cut out the ravioli.

 Reserve them on a cling-filmed tray dusted with semolina to prevent them from sticking.

 Repeat for the other two strips of pasta.
 You will have 2 extra ravioli in reserve.

 Cooking the pasta